busterbenson/buster-wiki/content/blog/2019/06-03-this-week.md

 1. I connect with a few more people who want to be early book readers and/or blurbers.
 2. I start making a plan for {{< link_to project="750 Words" >}} development.
 3. I start a new healthy living plan.
-(I was diagnosed with stage 2 hypertension.)
+(I was diagnosed with stage 2 hypertension, and have no interest in dying of a heart attack anytime soon.)